 I love trying drinks in every country I visit and my experience in El Salvador has been no different.
-While other countries produce several of their own rums and whiskeys, the beers of El Salvador are tasty and refreshing.
+While other countries produce several of their own rums and whiskeys, the salvadoran beers are tasty and refreshing.

 During the past few days both my guide and driver encouraged me to try several of the country’s famed beers (not that they had to pull my leg to do it.)